Strands game

 What does strands unlimited mean here?

-Strands unlimited means you are not limited to a single daily puzzle.
-This page includes 15 original boards built around the same solving pattern, so you can play the strands game again right away, practice spangram recognition, and test different strategies without waiting for tomorrow.
+Strands unlimited means you are not limited to one daily puzzle.
+This page has 15 original boards so you can play the strands game again immediately and practice spangram recognition without waiting for tomorrow.

 Hints